SwiftfulThinking/XcodeTemplates/README.md

+### 🚀 Learn how to build and use this package: https://www.swiftful-thinking.com/offers/REyNLwwH

 # XcodeTemplates

-Xcode Templates for VIPER/RIBs in SwiftUI.
+Xcode Templates for complex architecture in SwiftUI.

+✅ RIB Template

+✅ VIPER Template

+✅ Model Template

+✅ Manager Template

 ## Steps to add on your computer: